 ✅ Pro – This formation is highly adaptable to larger or smaller teams.
 It works just as well with four members as it does with 12 or 16.

-❌ Con – The inherent flexibility and adaptability of the diamond formation means that the onus for proper positioning and cohesion is highly dependent on the team members or assistant team leaders in charge of any given point.
+❌ Con – The inherent flexibility and adaptability of the diamond formation mean that the onus for proper positioning and cohesion is highly dependent on the team members or assistant team leaders in charge of any given point.
 A lack of experience or lack of attention can see elements badly out of position.

 The diamond formation is something of a sleeper success in our modern era.
 It was once far more common in infantry operations some years ago and is now employed only by a few.

-However, its best qualities have not degraded with age for small units, and that means that the typical size of a prepper’s survival group will be well served by this highly flexible, adaptable and mobile formation, especially if a team is comprised of more and less experienced individuals.
+However, its best qualities have not degraded with age for small units, and that means that the typical size of a prepper’s survival group will be well served by this highly flexible, adaptable, and mobile formation, especially if a team is comprised of more and less experienced individuals.

 Do not be dissuaded by its seeming complexity compared to other formations.
 Learn the ins and outs of the diamond formation and your group can benefit from its many strengths for a minimal investment.